Triballawyer07/OutPI/README.md

 This project is guage clusters that don't feature [Canbus](https://en.wikipedia.org/wiki/CAN_bus).

-Currently this project is in its experemental stage, not all functionality has been implemented yet.
-As of 11/10/24 only the dash lights are being displayed.
+Currently this project is in its experimental stage, not all functionality has been implemented yet.
+As of 11/11/24 only the dash lights are being displayed.

+The current code as of 11/11/24 is [here](https://github.com/Triballawyer07/OutPI/blob/main/Standard/Experimental/Outguage_Ledtest.cpp)

+To build the code run this command:

+        g++ -o Outgauge_Ledtest Outgauge_Ledtest.cpp -lwiring

 This project utilizes [WiringPi](https://github.com/WiringPi/WiringPi)